-This site provides budget and financial information relevant to the Washington State Department of Transportation (WSDOT), including facts on transportation budgets, financial planning, forecasting, economics, and financial reports and presentations.
+Review financial information relevant to the Washington State Department of Transportation, including financial planning and remaining bonding authorization.

 The state uses financial plans for monthly, annual and biennial projections of sources (e.g. revenue, bond proceeds, federal funds, and transfers) and uses (e.g. expenditures).
 These plans include forecasted revenues and projected expenditures and are used to estimate biennial cash flow needs and to make decisions on when to issue debt authorized by the Legislature.
 The financial planning horizon differs in length depending on the type of fund or account and requirements as found in master bond resolutions and loan agreements.